Can You Refuse a Breathalyzer in Florida?

 You may have refused a breathalyzer in the heat of the moment, regretted it, or felt it was the right choice for the circumstances.
 No matter what happens, know that you have options to fight the charges against you and get your license back if it’s suspended.

-A Florida DUI defense lawyer may get your charges reduced or dismissed altogether.
+A Tampa criminal lawyer may get your charges reduced or dismissed altogether.
 Contact Metcalf Falls, Criminal Defense Attorneys, P.A., to discuss your options and make the right choice for your case.
 Call 813-258-4800 or contact us online today to schedule a free consultation.